Private policy for endless plains Africa ltd

 Your personal data is protected under the Data Protection and Privacy laws of Uganda.
 The law gives you a number of rights that you can seek to enforce by contacting us by telephone, email, or in writing.

-Right to be forgotten.
 You may, in certain circumstances, ask us to delete any information we hold about you.
-However, the right is not absolute and we may not delete information about you if doing so will make it impossible to fulfill our contractual obligations with you.
+However, the right is not absolute and we may not delete information about you if doing so will make it impossible to fulfil our contractual obligations with you.

-Right to restrict processing.
-In some cases, you may have the right to have the processing of your personal data restricted on account of inaccuracy of the same.
+In some cases, you may have the right to have the processing of your personal data restricted on account of the inaccuracy of the same.
 You may also have a right to object to the processing of your personal data for the purposes of direct marketing and, unless you do so, you will be deemed to have consented to the processing of the same.
 We may also process your data under compelling legal justifications.

-Whereas Wilderness Explorers Africa ltd will do everything possible to ensure that every trip is carried out in the best way possible as contained in the specifications, the company does not have direct control over its suppliers, service providers and, whilst every service provider is chosen with reasonable care, Wilderness Explorers Africa will not accept any liability for the errors, omissions, and commissions of the service providers.
+Whereas Endless Plains Africa Ltd will do everything possible to ensure that every trip is carried out in the best way possible as contained in the specifications, the company does not have direct control over its suppliers, or service providers and, whilst every service provider is chosen with reasonable care, Endless Plains Africa Ltd will not accept any liability for the errors, omissions, and commissions of the service providers.

-Wilderness Explorers Africa shall not be liable for or/and accept to pay compensation for unforeseen circumstances beyond the company or its staff including but not limited to flight delays and cancellations, force majeure such as war or threat of war, riots, pandemics, civil disobedience, terrorism, border closure, acts of governments or other authorities, strikes, theft, epidemics, road closures, industrial disputes, natural/nuclear disasters, extreme weather conditions, technical and/or mechanical problems to transport, accidents and whatsoever events.
+Endless Plains Africa Ltd shall not be liable for or/and accept to pay compensation for unforeseen circumstances beyond the company or its staff including but not limited to flight delays and cancellations, force majeure such as war or threat of war, riots, pandemics, civil disobedience, terrorism, border closure, acts of governments or other authorities, strikes, theft, epidemics, road closures, industrial disputes, natural/nuclear disasters, extreme weather conditions, technical and/or mechanical problems to transport, accidents and whatsoever events.

 Any complaints must be reported promptly and to Wilderness Explorers Africa ltd or its staff.
 If it relates to the service providers, It must be made to the relevant service provider.
 We shall do our level best and everything possible to resolve the matter and if not solved to the satisfaction of the client, it should be reported in writing and is no later than 30 days from the date of the breach.